-Restricted Unit Plans.
-Each non-employee Supervisor is eligible to participate in our Restricted Unit Plans.
-All awards vest in accordance with the provisions of the plan document (see "Compensation Discussion and Analysis" section titled "Restricted Unit Plans" for a description of the vesting schedule).
+Restricted Unit Plan.
+Each non-employee Supervisor is eligible to participate in our RUP.
+All awards vest in accordance with the provisions of the plan document (see the CD&A section titled "Restricted Unit Plan" for a description of the vesting schedule).
 Upon vesting, all awards are settled by issuing Common Units.

 Additional Supervisor Compensation.
 Non-employee Supervisors receive no other forms of remuneration from us.
-The only perquisite provided to the members of the Board of Supervisors is the ability to purchase propane at the same discounted rate that we offer propane to our employees, the value of which was less than \$10,000 in fiscal 2022 for each Supervisor.
+The only perquisite provided to the members of the Board of Supervisors is the ability to purchase propane at the same discounted rate that we offer propane to our employees, the value of which was less than \$10,000 in fiscal 2023 for each Supervisor.